 Wall mounted toilets also have a great technical advantage.
 As an architect in NYC, I often renovate existing apartments in large buildings with concrete floors.
 If you want a floor mounted toilet and you wish to relocate the toilet, it would require cutting into the floor for the drain.
-If you want to avoid cutting into the floor, a wall mounted toilet is ideal as all the plumbing is in the wall.
-It has a carrier inside the wall with a tank.
-There is a push plate on the wall that can be easily removed for maintenance.
+If you want to avoid cutting into the floor, a wall mounted toilet is ideal, as all the plumbing is in the wall.
+It has a carrier inside the wall with a tank, with a push plate on the wall that can be easily removed for maintenance.

-Bathroom fixtures and cabinets that can be wall mounted:
+The following bathroom fixtures and cabinets can be wall mounted: